The Department of Radiology offers a four year, preceptor-type program.

 There are 3 Radiology Resident work shifts as follows:

-- The main daytime work shift for Residents is from 8 am to 6 pm for most rotations.
+- The main daytime work shift for Residents is from 8 am to 5 pm with a break from 12:00-1:30 for conferences.

-- Four weeks per year, each Resident will cover the pm shift which is from 2:30 pm to no later than 11 pm.
+- Four weeks per year, each Resident will cover the pm shift which is from 4:00-10:00 pm.
 There are 3 Residents on the pm shift who are assigned with Subspecialty Faculty to report on examinations during this period.

-- Four weeks per year, each Resident will be assigned to the overnight shift (“night float”) which is from 10 pm to 8 am.
-There are 2 Residents on this shift at a time who, work with ED Radiology Faculty.
+- Four weeks per year, each Resident will be assigned to the overnight shift (“night float”) which is from 10 pm to 8 am with direct attending supervision.
+There are 2 Residents on this shift at a time.